dferrell30/entra-phish-resistant-mfa/README.md

 ## ⚠️ Disclaimer

-This tool is provided for **educational, testing, and security validation purposes only**.
+This information and scripting is provided for **educational, testing, and security validation purposes only**.

-Use of this tool should be limited to:
+Use of this information and scripting should be limited to:
 - Authorized environments
 - Lab or approved enterprise systems